Eva Potts

 Board Member — Educator & Scenographer

-Ken is an artist and educator who for the past twenty years taught at the collegiate level at Louisiana State University, University of Texas Arlington, and Western Michigan University.
-In the decades prior, he was a professional designer, art director, and props artisan working in Hollywood.
+Ken is an artist and educator who for the past twenty years taught at the collegiate level at several prominent universities including Louisiana State University, University of Texas Arlington, and most recently at Western Michigan University.
+In the decades prior to being an educator, Ken was a professional designer, art director, and props artisan working in Hollywood.

 Antoinette McDonald-Ellis